rsyncOSX/RsyncOSX_archived/README.md

 ### Install by Homebrew

-RsyncOSX can also be installed by Homebrew: `brew cask install rsyncosx`
+RsyncOSX can also be installed by Homebrew: `brew install --cask rsyncosx`

 ### Documents, issues and changelog